2020PB/police-brutality/reports/Oregon.md

 ### Police shoot impact munitions into crowd | August 30th

-Around midnight on August 30th, Portland police retreat.
+Around midnight on August 30th, Portland police retreat from E 47th down E Burnside toward the Penumbra Kelly Building.
 An officer fires impact munitions into the crowd without a discernible reason.
 A water bottle is thrown in response and the officer fires again.

 tags: less-lethal, projectile, protester, shoot

 id: or-portland-342

-geolocation:
+geolocation: 45.5229315,-122.6140182

 **Links**